 Admittedly, charcoal smokers are known to produce the best smoked flavors.
 It also helps get the smoke ring that is so loved among BBQ lovers.

 If you are serious about grilling and are willing to make the effort, charcoal smokers are entirely worth it.
 It might take some time and effort to get consistent results, but hey, who doesn’t like to learn something new?

 Pitmasters utilize offset smokers which are typically big and bulky, and have enough space to feed an entire village.
-They are designed in such a way that some offset smokers come with a grill plate that can be attached, doubling it into a griller too.
 Since the fire box is separate from the cooking chamber, you can fuel the fire without having to worry about letting out the heat and smoke.
 They’re much more labor-intense than their electric counterparts, and you ultimately need to decide if that makes a more or less enjoyable cooking process for you in order to choose what’s right for your home.